adarshiiit0117/BIG-MART-SALES-PREDICTION-USING-ML-MODEL/README.md

 # BigMart Sales Prediction

 This repository contains a machine learning project aimed at predicting the sales of products in BigMart stores.
-The project involves data preprocessing, feature engineering, model training, and evaluation.
+The project involves data preprocessing, model training, and evaluation.
 The goal is to build a model that can accurately predict the sales based on various features such as item type, store type, and other relevant attributes.

 ## Project Overview